NTT-DATA-Cloud-Transformation/docker-hands-on-lab/README.md

 Visit the [DockerHub page](https://hub.docker.com/_/hello-world/) for hello-world to understand what happenned.

 ### Running a container with specific command

+You can specify what command you want the container to run.

 `docker run busybox whoami`